stormsoundmusic/orchestral-guide/guide/strings.md

 *[Main Library](https://www.orchestraltools.com/store/collections/berlin-strings) €840 / [Special Bows 1](https://www.orchestraltools.com/store/collections/special-bows-1) €210 / [Special Bows 2](https://www.orchestraltools.com/store/collections/special-bows-2) €160 / [SFX](https://www.orchestraltools.com/store/collections/strings-sfx) €250*

 **STRENGTHS:**
 Has a beautiful and detailed sound.
 Includes adaptive legato.
-The developers were extremely thorough in sampling (example: 24x round robin on 1st violins spiccato).
+The developers were extremely thorough in sampling (example: 24x round robin<sup>[[?]](../more/glossary.md#round-robin-rr)</sup> on 1st violins spiccato).
 Comprehensive collection of articulations.

 **WEAKNESSES:**
 The comprehensiveness of articulations is undermined by a lack of con sordino samples, and the complete package is very expensive.
 It is also quite taxing on system resources.